andymac-2/haskell-docs/docs/book/Function.md

 ## Errors and exceptions

 In programming, we will always encounter bugs: areas in the code which produce unexpected results, and cause our program to crash, break, or otherwise malfunction.
 In Haskell it is generally useful to distinguish between two kinds of bugs: errors and exceptions.
 For the purposes of this book, an *error* is  something wrong with the program itself, that should be fixed, and an exception is an unexpected program state.
 For example, an error could be when your types mismatch, when you make a typo in your program and it doesn't compile, or when you try to divide by zero.
-An exception could be where a user selects the wrong options on the command line, and or we try to open a file that no longer exists.
+An exception could be where a user selects the wrong options on the command line, or we try to open a file that no longer exists.
 The fault of exceptions could lie with the user of the program, the environment in which it is run, or some external factor.
 They are not the fault of the programmer, however, we can minimise the consequences.

 We will consider two broad categories of errors: compile time errors, and runtime errors.
 GHC is an extremely smart compiler, that can catch a large number of errors before the program is even run the first time.
 Any errors that do not stop the program from being compiled may occur when the program is being run.
 In these cases we have to test our program to make sure that it does the right thing.
 Unfortunately we cannot always test every possibility.
 Quite often the program will crash after all the testing has been done in front of a large audience when it is least expected.
 Alternatively your program may work for yourself, but when somebody else uses it in a way you didn't expect, it may break.
-For this reason it is generally preferable to write your program in such a way that most errors are caught at compile time.
+For this reason it is generally preferable to write your program in such a way that most errors are caught at compile time, that way, you don't have to rely on testing every possibility.

+Exceptions are handled in many different ways internally.
+We will cover these ways in later chapters.

 ## Functions in Haskell are not completely pure